Analysis | NFL draft grades for every team: 49ers get an A, Packers earn a D

 Denver Broncos: B

-Front office executive John Elway did all he could to help second-year QB Drew Lock, who showed promise last season as a rookie.
-Elway used the Broncos’ first two picks on WRs, getting Jerry Jeudy 15th overall and KJ Hamler in Round 2.
-There were no major additions to the offensive line other than third-round center Lloyd Cushenberry III, but the passing offense should be revved up if Lock is given enough time to throw.
+Front-office executive John Elway did all he could to help QB Drew Lock, who showed promise last season as a rookie.
+Elway used the Broncos’ first two picks on wide receivers, getting Jerry Jeudy 15th overall and KJ Hamler in the second round.
+There were no major additions to the offensive line other than third-round C Lloyd Cushenberry III, but the passing offense should be revved up if Lock is given enough time to throw.

 Kansas City Chiefs: B+

-Using a first-round selection on a RB usually isn’t the way to go in the modern-day NFL.
+Using a first-round selection on a running back usually isn’t the way to go in the modern NFL.
 But the Chiefs taking Clyde Edwards-Helaire at No. 32 was an exception.
 He’s a versatile player who will be a major factor in the passing game as he splits time with Damien Williams.
-It’s the sort of move that a reigning Super Bowl champ that’s keeping its roster mostly intact can afford to make as a luxury addition.
+It’s the sort of move a reigning Super Bowl champion that’s keeping its roster mostly intact can afford to make.

 Las Vegas Raiders: C-

-There were some puzzling decisions made by the Raiders.
-They made Henry Ruggs, not Jerry Jeudy or CeeDee Lamb, the first WR taken with their pick at No. 12.
+There were some puzzling decisions.
+The Raiders made Henry Ruggs III, not Jeudy or Lamb, the first wide receiver taken with their pick at No. 12.
 They used a first-rounder, questionably, on CB Damon Arnette.
-Ruggs and Arnette very well might be productive players, but this is about maximizing the value of the picks.
-The Raiders used three of their first four choices on WRs, apparently intent on compensating for last season’s failed pairing with Antonio Brown.
+Ruggs and Arnette might become productive players, but this is about maximizing the value of the picks.
+Apparently intent on compensating for last season’s failed pairing with Antonio Brown, the Raiders used three of their first four choices on receivers.

 Los Angeles Chargers: B

-The Chargers took the safe route at QB, remaining behind the Dolphins and choosing Justin Herbert at No. 6 after Miami went with Tua Tagovailoa.
-That’s not as exciting, but it could work out well for the Chargers.
+The Chargers took the safe route at quarterback, remaining behind the Dolphins, passing on Tagovailoa and choosing Justin Herbert at No. 6.
+That’s not exciting, but it could work out well.
 Trading up for LB Kenneth Murray later in the first round was a bolder move, and it was justified.